 At the bottom step, my mind filled with an image of the owner just after he grabbed me.
-I watched as he clutched his wrist, where I slashed, and blood gushed between his fingers, then cascaded to the floor.
+I watched as he clutched his wrist, where I slashed, and blood gushed between his fingers, then cascaded to the floor in a red ribbon.
 I froze, with one foot still on the last step, fixed inside a quandary.

 Only seconds past, but as it happens in the movies, I held that image for what seemed an eternity.
 I must have imagined a dozen scenarios, and all ended the same way.
 The owner was going to die.
 He had already lost enough blood that the color in his face drained into a plaster-white apparition of the cheerful greeting that came my way as I stepped through his door.
 I tried but failed to pull my foot from that last step.
 Then I covered my eyes with the palms of my hands.

 When I pulled my hands away from my face, I stood over the owner, where he lay on the floor.
 I dropped the stolen bills and they fluttered over his unconscious, prostrate form.
-A pool of blood engulfed his left arm and shoulder.
-Blood still seeped into the puddle.
-I fell to my knees as I pulled a length of rope from my belt loops and wrapped it around his upper arm.
+A pool of blood engulfed his left arm and I shoulder.
+Blood still seeped into the puddle as I fell to my knees, pulling a length of rope from my belt loops and wrapped it around his upper arm.
 I tied the twine into a slip-knot, tightening it until the blood ceased spurting.
 Then I secured the knot.
 Taking a pencil from his shirt pocket, I slid it between the cord and his flesh.
 I twisted the pencil until blood no longer dripped.

 I found a diamond-studded, gold broach amid the merchandise scattered across the floor beside him and slid it under the knot.
 That added pressure kept the blood from trickling from his wound.
 His breaths came at a weak but steady pace, so I stood, anxious to make my escape.

-As I turned, the cops busted through the door.
+As I turned, the cops burst through the door.

 The owner lived, and I was incarcerated.
 Hey, at least I ended up in a warm bed.
 The nurse at the jail started me on some medication that eased the symptoms of my withdrawals to a tolerable level.
-After a few weeks, the pangs faded.
+After a few weeks, the pangs faded, then disappeared.

 But then, that event began an entirely different story within a new and magnificent "menagerie of life."